cockroachdb/docs/basic-sql-commands.md

 If a table has a primary key, you can use that in the `WHERE` clause to reliably update specific rows; otherwise, each row matching the `WHERE` clause is updated.
 When there's no `WHERE` clause, all rows in the table are updated.

-## Delete Existing Rows
+## Delete Rows in a Table

-To delete existing rows in a table, use the [`DELETE FROM`](delete.md) command followed by the table name and a `WHERE` clause identifying the rows to delete:
+To delete rows in a table, use the [`DELETE FROM`](delete.md) command followed by the table name and a `WHERE` clause identifying the rows to delete:

 ```postgres
 DELETE FROM table1 WHERE column_b = 2.5;